-- In the wake of Eskom's legal struggle to hinder the efficient use of power self-generation in Frankfort, and the recent load curtailment1 initiatives in Clarens, it has underscored the province's imperative to adopt a proactive approach towards self-generation in its smaller and rural communities.
+- In the wake of Eskom's legal struggle to hinder the efficient use of power selfgeneration in Frankfort, and the recent load curtailment initiatives in Clarens, have underscored the province's imperative to adopt a proactive approach towards self-generation in its smaller and rural communities.
 Many towns across the province should consider self-generation to secure a reliable and sustainable electricity supply. - High levels of municipal debt hinder the capacity of Eskom to expand and upgrade transmission infrastructure.